Pengu12345/Rhythm-Game-Engine/README.md

 ![image](https://user-images.githubusercontent.com/24594540/145891476-90f1f5a2-166b-40ff-88f0-d61522962ee5.png)

-Space or Z are used to make actions.
+Space or Z are used as default inputs.

 ## Documentation